-In Fig. 11, the three fitting parameters of the 2c model are presented.
-In the top row, the three fitted variables $k=k{\rm free}, \tau{fast}$ and τ{slow} are plotted over the radius.
-Near the root at $0.25\,R$ the k value for both pitch directions has a value of 1 respectively nearly 1, indicating no contribution from τ{fast} , which consequently is also not plotted for these radii.
-For radii up to $0.5\,R$ the values for the step to low load have a higher $k{\rm free}$ value than for the step to high load, switching from $0.6\,R$ on to the tip. τ{fast} does have similar values from $0.4\,R$ to the tip and for both pitch directions.
-Towards the root the decay process is only defined by τ{slow} there, as $k{\rm free}$ equals or nearly equals 1.
-For τ{slow} there is no clear radial trend for both pitch directions, but a clear difference between pitch directions.
-For the step to high load τ{slow} is higher for all radii than for the step to low load.
+0.25 R, the k value for both pitch directions has a value of 1 and nearly 1 respectively, indicating no contribution from τ{fast} , which consequently is also not plotted for these radii.
+For radii up to 0.5 R, the values for the step to low load have a higher k{free} value than for the step to high load, switching from 0.6 R on to the tip. τ{fast} does have similar values from 0.4 R to the tip and for both pitch directions.
+Towards the root the decay process is only defined by τ{slow} there, as k{free} equals or nearly equals 1.
+For τ{slow} , there is no clear radial trend for both pitch directions.
+For the step to high load, τ{slow} is higher for all radii than for the step to low load.
 Due to the influence of the varying weighting ratio of fast and slow time constant, a direct comparison of these time constants is limited.

-To overcome this limitation, the ratio k is fixed to a value of $k{\rm fix}=0.79$, which is the mean value for all radii of both pitch directions of $k{\rm free}$.
-With this setting τ{fast} contributes by 21% to the decay of the axial induction.
+To overcome this limitation, the ratio k is fixed to a value of $k{\text{fix}} = 0.79$, which is the mean value for all radii of both pitch directions of k{free} .
+With this setting, τ{fast} contributes by 21 % to the decay of the axial induction.
 This fit is shown in the bottom row of Fig. 11.